BG-NOAA/sar_drift_converter/README.md

 - **Quiver units:** `dx/dy` are in **meters** if built from EPSG:3411 coordinates.
   Adjust `scale` and `width` accordingly.
 - **Zero std:** guard against `dist_std==0` or `bear_std==0` to avoid divide-by-zero.
-- **“Pick up sticks” scenes:** If a scene has many invalid vectors (e.g., low correlation), it’s often best to discard that scene.
+- **"Pick up sticks" scenes:** If a scene has many invalid vectors (e.g., low correlation), it's often best to discard that scene.
 Use `ignore_vector_threshold` and/or a "% correct" rule (e.g., `(Maxcorr2 > Maxcorr1)` fraction) upstream.

 ---